- 10-24-16 Originally posted

 2-12-18 – Index update includes revisions to historic Infrastructure data

 How to use an index: Indexes are used to adjust costs over time for the affects of inflation.
-To move cost from some point in time to some other point in time, divided Index for year you want to move to by Index for year you want to move cost from.
-Example : What is cost in mid 2019 for a nonresidential building whose midpoint of construction was 2013?
-Divide Index for 2019 by index for 2013 = 109.6/86.0 = 1.27.
-Cost of building in 2013 times 1.27 = cost of same building in 2019.
+To move cost from some point in time to some other point in time, divide Index for year you want to move to by Index for year you want to move cost from.
+Example : What is cost inflation for a building with a midpoint in 2022, for a similar nonresidential building whose midpoint of construction was 2016?
+Divide Index for 2022 by index for 2016 = 110.4/87.0 = 1.27.
+Cost of building with midpoint in 2016 x 1.27 = cost of same building with midpoint in 2022.
 Costs should be moved from/to midpoint of construction.
-Indices posted here are at middle of year and can be interpolated to get any other point in time.
+Indices posted here are at middle of year and can be interpolated between to get any other point in time.